fatimaez-zahrae11/auditseo-ai-platform/README.md

 ## Production notes

 Production deployment is being prepared and is coming soon.

-Before launch, the project still needs a real domain, HTTPS/TLS, production secrets, Google OAuth production credentials, Resend configuration, database backups, monitoring, and a reverse proxy using Cloudflare, Nginx, or a similar setup.
+## Personal note :

+If the architecture looks a bit serious for an initiation internship project, know that i am an engineer 🤓.
+We like to understand the problem, design the system, secure the workflow, and then let the code do its job.